openshift/enhancements/enhancements/api-review/azure_user_defined_tags.md

     user defined tags to 10 and 5 for Openshift's internal use, for all the resources created by Openshift.

-All in-cluster operators that create Azure resources (Cluster Infrastructure ,Storage ,Node ,NetworkEdge , Internal Registry ,CCO) will apply these tags during resource creation.
+All in-cluster operators that create Azure resources (Cluster Infrastructure ,Storage ,Node ,NetworkEdge , Internal Registry) will apply these tags during resource creation.

 The userTags field is intended to be set at install time and is considered immutable.
 Components that respect this field must only ever add tags that they retrieve from this